skybet/skybet.github.io/_posts/2016-02-02-how-we-release-so-frequently.md

 ## Small Releases

-With fast builds, lots of tests, less risky database migrations, and feature changes decoupled from code releases: there's not much standing in the way of us releasing our code often; but there is a feeback loop here that helps us even further: the more often we release, the smaller the releases can be.
+With fast builds, lots of tests, less risky database migrations, and feature changes decoupled from code releases: there's not much standing in the way of us releasing our code often, but there is a feeback loop here that helps us even further: the more often we release, the smaller the releases can be.
 Smaller releases carry less risk, letting us release even more often.
 Frequent releases don't necessarily imply small releases though - it still requires a bit of convention.
 Our development happens in git feature branches, and there's *technically* nothing stopping us from having very long-lived feature